mmaulwurff/weapons-menu/README.txt

 added optional highlighting of currently selected weapon.
 0.18: added CVar and ZScript API.
-0.19: added optional sound on selecting new weapon in menu. added Argent 0.5.3 support.
+0.19: added optional sound on selecting new weapon in menu.
+Sound can be set or disabled via ZScript API too. added Argent 0.5.3 support.